Modular operads, iterated distributive laws and a nerve theorem for circuit algebras: Graphical species, modular operads, and circuit algebras

 \begin{defn} A \emph{graphical species $S$ in a category $\E$} is a presheaf $S\colon {\fisinv}^\mathrm{op} \to \E$.
 The category of graphical species in $\E$ is denoted by $\GSE\defeq\prE{\fisinv}$.
 When $\E = \Set$, we write $\GS \defeq \GSE[\Set]$.

 \end{defn}

 So, a graphical species $S$ is described by a $\E$-valued species $(S_X)_{X \in \fiso}$, and an object $S_\S \in \E$ with involution $S_\tau \in \E(S_\S, S_\S)$, together with a family of projections $S(ch_x)\colon S_X \to S_\S$, defined for all finite sets $X$, and all $x \in X$, and equivariant with respect to the actions of $\fiso$ and $\tau$.
 In the definitions of circuit algebras and modular operads (Sections \ref{subs.
 MO and Comp}~\&~\ref{ssec CO}), the objects $S_X$ describe the (modular operad) operations, or morphisms, whereas the object $S_\S$ can be thought of as describing the ``colours'', or generating the ``object object''.
-As in \cite{Ray20, RayCA1}, a pair $(\CCC, \omega)$ of a set $\CCC$ with involution $\omega \colon \CCC \to \CCC$ will be called an \emph{(involutive) palette}.

 \begin{ex} The terminal graphical species $\CommE$ is the constant (monochrome) graphical species that sends $\S$ and all finite sets $X$ to the terminal object $*$ in $\E$.

 \end{ex}

 \begin{defn} A morphism $ \gamma \in \GSE(S, S' )$ is \emph{colour-} or \emph{palette-preserving} if its component at $\S$ is the identity on $({S_\S}, S_\tau)$.
 A graphical species $S \in \GSE$ is called \textit{monochrome} if $S_\S = *$.